prolearner/TensorflowTest/README.md

 # TensorflowTest
-Test to see the capabilities of the tensorflow library
+Test to see the capabilities of the tensorflow library.